-|Lowest Recommended Age:||High School|
+|Lowest Recommended Age:||Middle School|

-|MPAA Rating:||Rated PG-13 for sequences of strong violence, brief strong language, and suggestive material|
+|MPAA Rating:||Rated PG-13 for intense sequences of violence and action, some language and suggestive material|

-|Profanity:||Brief strong language|
+|Profanity:||Some strong language|

 |Date Released to Theaters:||July 14, 2023|

 The only cumbersome element of Tom Cruise’s latest is the title: “Mission: Impossible – Dead Reckoning: Part One.”
 Every other bit of its almost three-hour run time is taut, limber, and a thrill ride.